Urban Ocean Festival Art Exhibition Juried Show

 Eligibility: The call is open to all emerging artists working in Los Angeles, Orange, Riverside, Ventura and San Bernardino counties.
 Entrants must be 18 years of age or older to apply.
 To ensure a diverse representation of artists each year, past contest winners will not be considered.

 Media: Drawings, paintings, printmaking, digital/new media, photography, sculpture, etc., are all possibly valid.
 We currently cannot support video or sound-based media.
 Selected pieces must be ready to either display on easel or stand alone on the ground or tabletop.
 No pieces will have hanging capabilities.
 Sculptures must be displayed on a tabletop and must not have any jagged, sharp edges or points.
-Floor-standing sculptures must be less than 5 feet tall and two feet wide.
+Floor-standing sculptures must be less than 5 feet tall and 2 feet wide.
 Please note there will be no access to additional lighting.

 The following items are not permitted for sale or display, and therefore should not be included in submitted artwork, except as specifically approved by the Aquarium:

 - Shells and other products from formerly living animals (fur, leather, feathers, coral).
 These items may be worn or displayed for cultural purposes only.

 - Lighted candles, votives, pyrotechnics and neon glow sticks

 - Confetti, rice, or sand

 Note: Due to the high volume of traffic to the submission form in the last hour before the deadline, those trying to submit artwork at this time may experience errors and risk disqualification.
 Please try to submit your artwork early in the day to avoid missing the deadline.